SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

-that someone is attempting to inﬂuence him, the gamemaster may allow the character to take an action earlier than his turn in the round and roll his willpower or Knowledge to generate a new resistance diﬃculty.
-Should the character decide to actively defend against mental intrusion or personal interaction, he may devote all of his actions for the round to that task and roll his willpower or Knowledge, adding +10 to the score to get the new resistance diﬃculty.
-However the interaction resistance diﬃculty is determined, gamemasters may further modify the number as the situation warrants (such as stress, surprise, or character relationship).
+that someone is attempting to inﬂuence him, the gamemaster may allow the character to take an action earlier than his turn in the round and roll his willpower or Knowledge to generate a new resistance difficulty.
+Should the character decide to actively defend against mental intrusion or personal interaction, he may devote all of his actions for the round to that task and roll his willpower or Knowledge, adding +10 to the score to get the new resistance difficulty.
+However the interaction resistance difficulty is determined, gamemasters may further modify the number as the situation warrants (such as stress, surprise, or character relationship).